André Bikey: Style of play

 Primarily a defender, he could also play in midfield.
 He had great strength and athleticism, as well as good technical ability.
 He was described by the Middlesbrough Gazette as an "absolute monster, a physically imposing hulk with a massive turning circle who did a solid if sometimes erratic job at Boro but was always worth at least one heart-stopping moment of madness per game".
 He celebrated his goals with a hat-trick of somersaults.

 Personal life

-In April 2007, it was reported that Bikey had a Portuguese wife, and that he was a fan of British food and comedy, particularly Mr. Bean.
+In April 2007, it was reported that Bikey had a Portuguese wife and was a fan of British food and comedy, particularly Mr. Bean.